MarwahAlaofi/acm-proceedings/readme.md

 # Convert XML to Word

 Run the script with command-line arguments.
-Example to convert the ICLR papers into a MS word listing:
+Example to convert the ICLR papers into an MS Word listing:

 ```bash
 python acm_xml_to_ms_word.py \